G7 nations falling behind on fight against corruption | DW | 23.01.2020

 Top world powers are increasingly viewed as corrupt, Transparency International's latest global corruption index found.
 Canada, the UK and France all fell several points, while the US saw its lowest score in years.

-The governments of the top world economies are struggling to combat corruption, according to a report Thursday by graft watchdog Transparency International.
+The governments of the top world economies are struggling to combat corruption, according to a report Thursday by graft watchdog Transparency International (TI).

 The annual Corruption Perceptions Index (CPI) saw a significant drop in the performance of G7 countries, with Transparency International urging governments to address issues with party financing.